Second Born electrons, born again seamen: Rescue at sea of person overboard

-Geometrically, Fig. 1 may be viewed in terms of two identical circles of diameter $d$ which is the distance between initial and final positions of the ship indicated by the arrowheads where the circles are tangent to that horizontal direction.
-The circles are side-by-side to touch (``osculate") on the common tangent which is the vertical bisector of that horizontal separation.
-The path of the ship divides the total circumference $\pi d$ travelled into two pieces, a quarter on the first circle and then transitioning to the three-quarter arc of the second circle.
-The hard reversal of the steering wheel takes place after the ship has swung through 60 degrees (at that point, it is a vertical distance $d/4$ below the horizontal) so as to make a smooth, symmetric transition of 30 degrees more on the first and 30 on the second arcs, leaving finally 240 degrees on the second to complete the turn.
-A second Wlilamson-Butakov maneuver would complete a very symmetric figure-eight closed circuit to return to the initial position.
+The path of the ship in the Williamson-Butakov turn shown in Fig. 1 divides the total circumference $\pi d$ travelled into two segments, a quarter on the first circle clockwise and then transitioning to the three-quarter circumference of the second circle anti-clockwise.
+The hard reversal of the steering wheel takes place after the ship has swung through $60^\circ$ (at that point, it is a vertical distance $d/4$ below the horizontal) so as to make a smooth, symmetric transition between the two circular segments, covering $30^\circ$ more on the first circle and then $30^\circ$ on the second.
+That leaves finally $240^\circ$ on the second to complete the turn.
+(A second Williamson-Butakov maneuver would complete the very symmetric figure-eight closed circuit over the entirety of the two osculating circles to return to the exact initial location and velocity.)
 The time taken for a single turn, $\pi d/v$ for a ship speed of $v$, is to be contrasted with a uniform deceleration $a$ along the horizontal to a stop so as to turn around.
 For typical values of $v$ and $a$ of a large cargo vessel or battleship, the distance $v^2/2a$ travelled and time $v/a$ taken would both be much larger than those for the Williamson-Butakov turn.
+It is interesting to contrast decelerations of cars and large powered ships, the former reaching approximately the value of $g$, the acceleration due to gravity, while large ships are, remarkably(!), about a thousandth of that.